Leiguo924/landsat_dl/README.md

 # landsat_dl

-Landsat images download from USGS or Google Cloud Storage.
+Landsat images download from USGS through the M2M web api

 This tool was modified based on the work of ***landsatxplore*** (https://github.com/yannforget/landsatxplore)